 is a class in java.lang package that has a static variable named out

-.
-When you use System.out
+When we use System.out

 static variable from the System